Karl Marx – The Original Socialist

 On the Jewish Question

 Marx wrote On the Jewish Question in 1843, a pioneering source material for the theory of Historical Materialism, which became the favoured methodology of scientific historians of the modern era.
 It was also Marx’s first notable attempt to discuss the between religious consciousness and the state in secular democracies.
-He argued that there’s no need to abolish religion, and in fact, a secular state presupposes religion.
+He argued that there’s no need to abolish religion; a secular state presupposes religion.
 However, the book is considered to be antisemitic, though it defended the Jews’ rights for emancipation in Prussia.

 The Communist Manifesto